-(1) In January 2016, performance-based stock options were granted with conditional vesting predicated on the achievement of established performance goals set for 2016.
-The Compensation Committee approved vesting of these performancebased stock options in January 2017, after having determined that the related performance goals set for 2016 had been met.
+(1) In January 2017, performance-based stock options were granted with conditional vesting predicated on the achievement of established performance goals set for 2017.
+The Compensation Committee certified achievement of performance-based stock options in January 2018, after having determined the level of achievement of the applicable performance objectives.
+Accordingly, these options vested in full in January 2018.